-Prince George beams in fourth birthday photo
+Prince George marks 4th birthday with new photo

-(CNN)You have to admit: Prince George is one cute (almost) 4-year-old.
+(CNN)You have to admit: Prince George is one cute 4-year-old.

-Kensington Palace on Friday released an official portrait of Britain's future king one day ahead of his birthday.

-The young lad certainly looks like a happy boy, with a smile in his eyes and a toothy grin.
+The young lad certainly looks like a happy boy, with a smile in his eyes and a toothy grin in an official portrait released by Kensington Palace to coincide with his birthday on Saturday.

 "(His parents, Prince William and Kate Middleton) are delighted to share a new official portrait of Prince George to mark HRH's 4th birthday tomorrow," Kensington Palace said in a tweet on its verified account.